MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 When you delete a list, any rules which use this list will no longer work.

 - To delete a list, select the list, and then click **Delete**.
+-	To delete multiple lists, select the lists you want to remove, and then click **Delete**.

 ## Download a list

-You can download a list in Fraud Protection and then view it in Microsoft Excel.
+You can download a list in Fraud Protection and then view it in any text editor.

-- To download a list, select the list you want, and then click **Download**.
-- To open a downloaded list, click the **Excel** icon in the left corner of the Fraud Protection window.
+- To download a list, select the list you want and click **Download**.
+Then click the icon in the left corner of the Fraud Protection window to view the list.

+- To download multiple lists, select the lists you want to download, and then click **Download**.

+    When you download multiple files, they are downloaded as a zip file.

 ## Search for a list